-The Tycho CDMA Frequency Reference is a high-performance, cost-effective system that provides highly-precise time and frequency outputs.
+The Tycho GPS Frequency Reference is a high-performance, cost-effective system that provides highly-precise time and frequency outputs.
 The Tycho includes 1 PPS and IRIG-B as standard outputs plus an RS-232 serial port.
 In addition, a network port which includes many protocols including TELNET, FTP, DHCP, SNMP, and SSH is a standard Tycho feature.

-Incorporating a dual-frequency receiver with digital cellular (800 MHz) and PCS (1.9 GHz) capability, the Tycho uses the CDMA wireless infrastructure to precisely synchronize itself to Universal Coordinated Time (UTC) to the 10-microseconds level of accuracy.
-The frequency of the internal oscillator is disciplined to match the frequency of the UTC timescale to the low parts in 10 level of accuracy over 24-hour observation intervals.
+The Tycho utilizes the GPS transmissions to precisely synchronize itself to Universal Coordinated Time (UTC) to the 100-nanoseconds level of accuracy.
+The frequency of the internal oscillator is disciplined to match the frequency of the UTC timescale to the low parts in $10^{13}$ level of accuracy over 24-hour observation intervals.
+The time and frequency outputs are coherent after initial GPS synchronization, and synchronization is maintained via 20-bit DAC frequency control, rather than phase stepping, to provide excellent short-term stability.